laravel/docs/eloquent-collections.md

 <a name="method-append"></a>
 #### `append($attributes)` {.collection-method .first-collection-method}

-The `append` method may be used to append an attribute across the entire collection.
-This method accepts an array of attributes, or a string/single attribute:
+The `append` method may be used to indicate that an attribute should be [appended](/docs/{{version}}/eloquent-serialization#appending-values-to-json) for every model in the collection.
+This method accepts an array of attributes or a single attribute:

     $users->append('team');